Braniff International Airways: "Terminal of the Future" and JetRail

-Braniff opened the "Terminal of the Future" at Dallas Love Field in late December 1968 and the Jetrail Car Park people mover system in April 1970.
+Braniff opened the "Terminal of the Future" at Dallas Love Field in late December 1968 and the Jetrail Car Park people mover monorail system in April 1970.
 Both operated until January 1974.
 Jetrail was the world's first fully automated monorail system, taking passengers from remote parking lots at Love Field to the Braniff terminal.
 Braniff was a leading partner in the planning of Dallas/Fort Worth International Airport and contributed many innovations to the airline industry during this time.

 Remaking the jet fleet

 Braniff had been one of the first U.S. operators of the BAC One-Eleven (and the first U.S. airline to order the twin jet), but in 1965 Lawrence ordered twelve new Boeing 727-100s and cancelled most of the remaining One-Eleven orders.
 The 727s had been selected before Lawrence's arrival, but no orders had been placed.
 These planes were the "quick change" (B727-100C) model, with a large freight loading door on the left side just aft of the flight deck.
-This allowed Braniff to begin late-night cargo service, while the aircraft carried passengers during the day in August 1966.
+This allowed Braniff to begin late-night cargo service, while the aircraft carried passengers during the day, in August 1966.
 This doubled the 727 utilization rate and allowed Braniff to open the new cargo business, dubbed AirGo.
 The new 727s could also be outfitted in a mixed cargo/passenger combi aircraft configuration and Braniff did operate "red eye" overnight services carrying cargo in the forward section with seating for 51 passengers in the rear coach compartment.

 In 1970 Braniff accepted delivery of the 100th Boeing 747 built – a 747-127, N601BN – and began flights from Dallas to Honolulu, Hawaii, on January 15, 1971.
 This plane, dubbed "747 Braniff Place" and "The Most Exclusive Address In The Sky", was Braniff's flagship, and it flew an unprecedented 15 hours per day with a 99 percent dispatch reliability rate over the Transpacific long route.
 In 1978 N601BN flew the first flight from Dallas/Fort Worth to London.
 The Braniff 747 livery of bright orange led to the aircraft being nicknamed "The Great Pumpkin".
 The popularity of "The Great Pumpkin" led to extensive publicity, and even the licensing of a scale model by the Airfix model company.